 Sec.
-3.13.1 - Non AUS Conforming Sec.
-3.13.2 - Non AUS Jumbo Sec.
-3.13.3 - Non AUS Affordable
+3.13.4 - Non AUS Jumbo Sec.
+3.13.4 - Non AUS Medical Professional Program

-" Most recent year-to-date paystub representing a minimum of 30 days from the current employer evidencing receipt of RS or RSU

-- " Evidence of receipt of previous year(s) payout(s) of RS or RSU with brokerage or bank statement showing transfer of shares or funds, payout(s), number of vested shares or cash equivalent distributed to the borrower - " Evidence the stock is publicly traded - " Copy of the RS or RSU agreement(s) or offer letter - " Most recent vesting schedule(s) detailing past and future vesting

-Calculation:

-- " Performance-based distributed as shares: Multiply the 52-week average stock price by the total number of vested shares distributed (pre-tax) to the borrower in the most recent two-years, then divide by 24 - " Performance-based distributed as cash: Use the total dollar amount from the cash equivalent of vested shares distributed (pre-tax) to the borrower in the most recent two years, then divide by 24 - " Time-based distributed as shares: Multiply the 52-week average stock price by the total number of vested shares distributed (pre-tax) to the borrower in the most recent one-year, then divide by 12; and - " Time-based distributed as cash: Use the total dollar amount from the cash equivalent of vested shares distributed (pre-tax) to the borrower in the most recent one year, then divide by 12
+- Performance-based RS or RSUs: Borrower must have received such income for the most recent two consecutive years - Time-based RS or RSUs: Borrower must have received such income for the most recent one year - Required documentation: - " Two years W-2s or IRS-issued tax transcripts - " Most recent year-to-date paystub representing a minimum of 30 days from the current employer evidencing receipt of RS or RSU - " Evidence of receipt of previous year(s) payout(s) of RS or RSU with brokerage or bank statement showing transfer of shares or funds, payout(s), number of vested shares or cash equivalent distributed to the borrower - " Evidence the stock is publicly traded - " Copy of the RS or RSU agreement(s) or offer letter - " Most recent vesting schedule(s) detailing past and future vesting - Calculation: - " Performance-based distributed as shares: Multiply the 52-week average stock price by the total number of vested shares distributed (pre-tax) to the borrower in the most recent two-years, then divide by 24 - " Performance-based distributed as cash: Use the total dollar amount from the cash equivalent of vested shares distributed (pre-tax) to the borrower in the most recent two years, then divide by 24 - " Time-based distributed as shares: Multiply the 52-week average stock price by the total number of vested shares distributed (pre-tax) to the borrower in the most recent one-year, then divide by 12; and - " Time-based distributed as cash: Use the total dollar amount from the cash equivalent of vested shares distributed (pre-tax) to the borrower in the most recent one year, then divide by 12